dafneolca/responsive-survey/readme.md

 - 12: Inside the form element, I can select an option from a dropdown that has a corresponding id="dropdown".

-#### Did not pass test:

-**User Story #13: Inside the form element, I can select a field from one or more groups of radio buttons.
-Each group should be grouped using the name attribute.**
+- 13: Inside the form element, I can select a field from one or more groups of radio buttons.
+Each group should be grouped using the name attribute.

 - 14: Inside the form element, I can select several fields from a series of checkboxes, each of which must have a value attribute.